syntatis/howdy-open-ai/README.md

 > [!CAUTION]
 > This project is still under active development.
 It's not quite ready for production use *yet*.

-A WordPress plugin starter kit with [OpenAI Client](https://github.com/openai-php).
-It is based of **[Howdy](https://github.com/syntatis/howdy)** starter kit, which provides a boilerplate structure with pre-configured tools to help you start developing plugins using modern PHP practices like [PSR-4 Autoloading](https://www.php-fig.org/psr/psr-4/) with [Composer](https://getcomposer.org), [PHP Code Sniffer (PHPCS)](https://github.com/PHPCSStandards/PHP_CodeSniffer), namespaces, and Dependency Injection (DI) Containers—without the hassle of setting everything up from scratch.
+A WordPress plugin starter kit with **[OpenAI Client](https://github.com/openai-php)**.

+Based of **[Howdy](https://github.com/syntatis/howdy)**, which provides a boilerplate structure with pre-configured tools to help you start developing plugins using modern PHP practices like [PSR-4 Autoloading](https://www.php-fig.org/psr/psr-4/) with [Composer](https://getcomposer.org), [PHP Code Sniffer (PHPCS)](https://github.com/PHPCSStandards/PHP_CodeSniffer), namespaces, and Dependency Injection (DI) Containers—without the hassle of setting everything up from scratch.

 ## Requirements